-‘Hamilton’ to give free performance to city teachers
+‘Hamilton’ is putting on free show for NYC public school teachers - amNewYork

 Hundreds of city teachers are not throwing away their shot.

-About 400 public school teachers and Teach For America-New York educators will be treated to a free performance of “Hamilton” on Wednesday evening.
+About 400 public school teachers including Teach For America-New York educators will be treated to a free performance of “Hamilton” on Wednesday evening.

 Organizers of the show, a partnership between the teaching program, the Department of Education and Barclays, hope its message of diversity and inclusiveness will resonate with educators — and their students.